koucove/opencoach/README.md

 # opencoach
-Open ICF coach chatbot using LLM AI techniques
+Opensource coaching chatbot developed to use ICF techniques implemented with LLM AI models.